MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

    The **Manage contributions** dialog box is displayed.

-2. Add or edit the contributions of the children (objectives, key results, or projects).
+2. Add or edit the contributions of the children (objectives, key results, or initiatives).

    > [!NOTE]
    > You can enable or disable the **Newly aligned key results should start contributing by default** toggle.
 By enabling this toggle (which is enabled by default), you'll allow a newly created child to contribute to the parent.
 This enablement will readjust the contributions you’d have assigned to each child.